 When prospecting websites for link outreach, you can use this tool to crawl a few pages on a website and find a couple of broken links to include in your outreach message.
 Offering free help to a website owner can definitely help your chances of getting a response to anything you may be pitching.

 I don’t know about you, but I tend to leave a lot of browser tabs and windows open when surfing the web, multitasking, researching – always thinking that I’ll need those tabs for something later in the day.
-I guess you could say I’m a tab hoarder.
-I leave so many tabs open in my browser windows that by early afternoon my CPU Usage and Physical Memory are almost maxed out, slowing down my computer to the point of mouse-slamming frustration.
+I’m a tab hoarder, as you might say, and I leave so many tabs open in my browser windows that by early afternoon my CPU Usage and Physical Memory are almost maxed out, slowing down my computer to the point of mouse-slamming frustration.

 My slow computer frustrations began to dissipate after learning about OneTab, a Google Chrome extension that coverts tabs into a list that can be easily accessed later.
 OneTab can “save up to 95% of memory and reduce tab clutter” and CPU usage, making it easy to group and store any number of tabs in your browser, while speeding up your computer in the process.

 If you haven’t already, I suggest trying out a few of these free extensions and tell me what you think.
 If know of any other free SEO browser extensions that are super awesome, please tell me about it in the comments section and I’ll be sure to give them a try, if I haven’t already.